 As with the other causes of chronic cough, a simpler approach to diagnosis is to try treatment.
 You can begin on your own.
 Avoid alcohol and foods that often trigger GERD, including those that contain chocolate, peppermint, caffeine, garlic, onions, citrus fruits, tomato sauce, or lots of fat.
 Eat small meals, and never lie down until two hours after you've eaten.
 Take liquid antacids, particularly at bedtime, and consider elevating the head of your bed or sleeping on a wedge-shaped pillow to keep your stomach's contents flowing down at night.

 If you're constantly coughing after a week or so, you can add an over-the-counter acid suppressor.
-Today there are many to choose from, including ranitidine (Zantac), cimetidine (Tagamet), famotidine (Pepcid), omeprazole (Prilosec) and lansoprazole (Prevacid).
+Today there are many to choose from, such as cimetidine (Tagamet), famotidine (Pepcid), omeprazole (Prilosec) and lansoprazole (Prevacid).
 Less expensive generic versions work just as well.
 Stronger strength acid blockers are available by prescription.

 It may take three or four weeks of gradually escalating therapy to control GERD.
 But if your program doesn't work, you are probably coughing for some other reason.

 5. Therapy with angiotensin-converting–enzyme (ACE) inhibitors.
 ACE inhibitors such as enalapril (Vasotec, generic), lisinopril (Prinivil, Zestril, generic), as well as many others, have assumed a prominent role in the treatment of high blood pressure and heart failure.

 ACE inhibitors are favored by many doctors because they produce good results and have few side effects, with one exception -- a persistent cough.
 It occurs in up to 10% of people taking an ACE inhibitor.
 The first symptom is often just a throat tickle, followed by a dry cough that can begin as soon as three weeks or as late as one year after the medication is started.
 Once the cough starts, it lingers and lingers.